dirac-institute/sorcha/docs/inputs.rst

 **Header line**
 The first row in the orbit file must be a header started with ‘!!’ to denote it as the header row::

-   !!ObjID FORMAT q e i node argperi t_p H t_0
+   !!ObjID FORMAT q e i node argperi t_p t_0

 .. tip::
   The orbit file can be either white space separated or comma value separated (CSV).
 For readability we show examples with white space in the online documentation.